 Protein powder

-Although you should be very wary of so-called “diet” foods there are times when a good protein shake comes in handy.
-They may also be a good option if you don’t have time to make breakfast or have a health issues that requires liquid nourishment.
+You should be very wary of so-called “diet” foods but there are times when a good protein shake comes in handy.
+It is also a good option if you don’t have time to make breakfast or have health issues that require liquid nourishment.
 Still, you need to be careful about what brands you choose.

 I like SunWarrior Classic Plus Vegan Protein Powder because it’s low in iron, soy-free, and tastes great.